shadowspawn/forest-arborist/notes.md

   * pin/lock/free/auto
   * relative/absolute (rarer!)
   * see gitslave and gitsubmodule and npm for examples of command support
+* "main" would be less special than "nest", change everywhere?

 Terminology Inspirations
 * git